gjedeer/tuntox/README.md

     ./tuntox -C /path/to/the/config/directory/

-To daemonize on startup, add -D:
+To daemonize on startup, add -z:

-    /path/to/tuntox -D
+    /path/to/tuntox -z

 Or, if you run something like supervisord or systemd, you're welcome to contribute a configuration file for the system of your choice (see #3, #4, #6).
 There's absolutely no need to run the server as root.